aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

     - Receives the data.
 Mirrors the shape of incoming data.

   * - **Hidden**
-    - Learns from the patterns in data. # of layers & neurons varies based on data complexity.
+    - Learns from patterns in data. # of layers & neurons with feature complexity.

   * - **Output**
-    - Compares the data to the real label.
-Mirrors the shape of the labels (# of categories).
+    - Compares predictions to real label.
+Mirrors shape of labels (# of categories).

   * - **Regulatory**
-    - [Not pictured here] *Dropout, BatchNorm, MaxPool* help keep the network balanced.
+    - [Not pictured here] *Dropout, BatchNorm, MaxPool* keep the network balanced.

 |